rich-hart/presentation_notes/pres.md

 ## Accuracy / Readability / Accessibility

 Good API documentation means taking these concepts into account in all levels of code.

 * Source Code
 * Comments
 * Commit Messages
 * ReadMe Files
 * API Documentation

+## How Users Read Documentation

+__THEY DON'T!!!__ People rarely read Web pages word by word; instead, they scan the page, picking out individual words and sentences.

+__You can't expect that users will actually read any of your documentation__

+Many users will try to copy and paste the exact contents of a code box into a text file or command prompt and expect it to run, without reading any of the surrounding comments.

+You cannot assume your users have any context besides what you put in a code sample and maybe one or two sentences above or below.

 ## Source Code